vaibbhavk/mcp-fastapi-nextjs-gemini/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the backend directory:
+3. Create a `.env` file from `.env.example` file in the backend directory:

 ```
 GEMINI_API_KEY=your_gemini_api_key_here